capstonevirgel-ship-it/rapollo-ecommerce/README.md

 - Track your orders and manage your account

 ### 💳 **Secure Payments**
-- Pay with credit/debit cards, GCash, PayMaya, and more
+- Pay with credit/debit cards, Cash on Delivery, and more
-- All payments are processed securely through PayMongo
+- All payments are processed securely
 - Your payment information is always protected

 ### 🚚 **Fast & Reliable Delivery**